Milinkov-N/progress-bar/README.md

 And that what I call an art!
 But if you familiar with Rust, you can ask, what about the unbounded ranges `(2..)`?
 What if I call `(2..)iter().progress().with_bound()`?
 Will it be an undefined behavior?
 And the answet is... it won't even compile!
-There just no method attached to iterators that don't have exact size.
+There just no method attached to iterators that don't have _exact size_.
 And all it because of superpowers that give to you Rust's _traits_!

 ## How it works